Description

 Soil Type: Clay/Loam/Sand

-Soil Conditions: Mesic-Dry
+Soil Conditions: Average-Dry

 Flower Color: White